-There are bread and other baked goods, especially commercial ones, that contain refined ingredients.
+There are types of bread and other baked goods, that contain refined ingredients.
 These refined ingredients are high in calorie count but low in nutrients.
 So the more we consume these refined products, the less nutritional value we get back.

 But it’s not just refined carbohydrates, many commercial products are enriched with sugars and fats.
 These can make our blood sugar levels spike up and increase the amount of fat in the body.

 When blood sugar levels are too high, it can cause us to gain weight.
 More importantly, it also poses us with serious problems like diabetes and heart diseases.